-The following is a summary of the material financial and comparative analyses performed by Jefferies that was presented to Vector's board on September 27, 2005 in connection with the delivery of its opinion.
+The following is a summary of the material financial and comparative analyses performed by Jefferies that was presented to Vector's board on November 16, 2005 in connection with the delivery of its opinion dated as of that date.
 The financial analyses summarized below include information presented in tabular format.
 In order to fully understand Jefferies' financial analyses, the tables must be read together with the text of each summary.
 The tables alone do not constitute a complete description of the financial analyses.
 Considering the data described below without considering the full narrative description of the financial analyses, including the methodologies and assumptions underlying the analyses, could create a misleading or incomplete view of Jefferies' financial analyses.

 Transaction Overview.
-Based upon the closing price per share of Vector's common stock on September 26, 2005 of \$19.54 and an exchange ratio of 0.461 shares of Vector's common stock to be issued in exchange for each issued and outstanding common share of New Valley that VGR Holding does not already own, Jefferies noted that the implied value of the consideration to be issued in the offer per common share of New Valley was \$9.00 per share, which is referred to as the "Implied Share Purchase Price".
-Based upon the Implied Share Purchase Price of \$9.00 and approximately 22.466 million common shares of New Valley outstanding on a fully diluted basis (excluding approximately 1.07 million unvested, restricted common shares of New Valley owned by Mr. Lorber that were contemplated to be cancelled after delivery of Jefferies' opinion), Jefferies also noted that the implied aggregate equity value of New Valley was approximately \$202.2 million.
+Based upon the closing price per share of Vector's common stock on November 15, 2005 of \$19.97 and an exchange ratio of 0.54 shares of Vector's common stock to be issued in exchange for each issued and outstanding common share of New Valley that VGR Holding does not already own, Jefferies noted that the implied value of the consideration to be issued in the offer per common share of New Valley was \$10.78 per share, which is referred to as the "Implied Share Purchase Price".
+Based upon the Implied Share Purchase Price of \$10.78 and approximately 22.466 million common shares of New Valley outstanding on a fully diluted basis, Jefferies also noted that the implied aggregate equity value of New Valley was approximately \$242.3 million.

-Jefferies compared the Implied Share Purchase Price of \$9.00 to the daily closing price for New Valley common shares on September 26, 2005 and over various periods ending on that date and noted the following implied offer premiums:
+Jefferies compared the Implied Share Purchase Price of \$10.78 to the daily closing price for New Valley common shares on September 27, 2005, the date on which Vector originally announced its intention to commence the exchange offer, and over various periods ending on that date and noted the following implied offer premiums: